One-relator hierarchies: -stable HNN-extensions of one-relator groups

-To any HNN-extension $H*_{\psi}$ of the form (\ref{group}), we now describe how to associate a unique graph of cyclic groups $\mathcal{G}$.
+To any inertial one-relator extension $H*_{\psi}$, we now describe how to associate a unique graph of cyclic groups $\mathcal{G}$.
 This graph of cyclic groups will be called the graph of cyclic stabilisers of $H*_{\psi}$ and will encode relations between cyclic stabilisers of segments leading out of $H$.
-Moreover, certain Baumslag--Solitar subgroups of $H*_{\psi}$ can be read off from $\pi_1(\mathcal{G})$.
+Moreover, certain Baumslag--Solitar subgroups of $H*_{\psi}$ can be read off from $\mathcal{G}$.